Filmmaker: Documentary, Narrative, and Educational - Producing, Directing, Cinematography, Audio, Lighting, Editing.

-Technology: Mac Operating Systems and Applications, Microsoft Office, Final Cut Pro 7 Studio Suite (FCP&, Motion, Soundtrack Pro, DVD Pro, Color, Compressor), Final Cut X, Final Draft, Celtx, Adobe Photoshop Creative Suite, Adobe Acrobat, Basic Joomla and WordPress, Google Sites, Google Education apps.
-HD and 3CCD Professional Digital Film Cameras, DSLR Cameras, Audio, Lighting, Audio, DVD/CD Production, Office equipment.
+Technology: Mac Operating Systems and Applications, Final Cut Pro, Soundtrack Pro, DVD Pro, Color, Compressor, Final Cut X, Final Draft, Celtx, Adobe Photoshop Creative Suite, Adobe Acrobat, Basic Joomla and WordPress, Google apps, Microsoft Office.

 Tso Inspired Media Arts LLC, 2009 – Present.
 Director and principal consultant of a digital media and consulting company that produces educational multimedia projects and provides media arts education, communications and development consulting.